-We will receive the net proceeds from the exercise of the warrants, but not from the sale of the underlying shares of our common stock.
+We will receive the net proceeds from the exercise of the warrants to purchase one share of common stock at an exercise price of \$11.50.
+This prospectus relates to the issuance by us of such shares of common stock.
 We intend to use the cash proceeds from the exercise of the warrants for general corporate purposes, including working capital, repayment of indebtedness, capital expenditures and potentially to acquire or invest in other businesses.
 Our management will have broad discretion over the uses of the proceeds from the exercise of the warrants.
 Pending any of these uses, we intend to invest the net proceeds from the exercise of warrants in short-term, investment-grade, interest-bearing securities such as money market accounts, certificates of deposit, commercial paper and guaranteed obligations of the U.S. government.
 Assuming the exercise of all the warrants for cash, we will receive net proceeds of approximately \$103.0 million.